Sega DreamCast Console Review, It's One of the Best

 - The most popular import game being Shenmue 2

-Surprising most retro consoles aren’t thought about for their sports titles.
-The dreamcast didn’t offer the likes of Madden or NBA Live, instead players choose from the Virtua and 2k games.
+Surprising, most video game consoles aren't thought about for their sports titles.
+The dreamcast didn't offer the likes of Madden or NBA Live, instead players choose from the Virtua and 2k games.
 Many gamers considered the 2k series to be far superior to that of the likes of Madden and NBA live games during this current generation.
-Also to help sell the sports library Sega released an all black sega sports edition console.
+Also, to help sell the sports library, Sega released an all black Sega sports edition console.
 The console was one of the few colored consoles issued in North America.

 Action Adventure Games: